inspiredtechinc/api-docs/README.md

 ## Workflows
 ### `docs-preview.yml`
-Generates and deploys preview documentation for pull requests.
+Generates and deploys preview documentation for pull requests (triggered by repository_dispatch from api-specs).

 ### `staging-deploy.yml`
 Generates and deploys staging documentation for the `develop` branch.
+Also cleans up preview PR folders after merge.

 ### `prod-deploy.yml`
 Generates and deploys production documentation for the `master` branch.